-Rawduck is an all-day dining restaurant in London fields open for breakfast, lunch & dinner, weekend brunch and Sunday roasts.
+Rawduck is an all-day dining restaurant in London fields open for breakfast, lunch & dinner & weekend brunch.

 Our menu at rawduck draws inspiration from many parts of the world, but the focus is always on simple seasonal cooking, robust flavours..
 Like at our soho restaurant Ducksoup, our menu constantly evolves and is a celebration of seasonality, flavours and ingredients that we're in the mood to eat - always cooked simply.